xlfrxd/IEEE754-Binary-32-Floating-Point-Converter/README.md

 ## Getting Started

-To start using the translator, simply open the `index.html` file in your web browser.
+To start using the translator, simply open the [IEEE754-32 Binary 32 Converter](https://ieee-754-binary-32-floating-point-translator.vercel.app/) in your web browser.
 The user interface will guide you through the process of entering your input and obtaining the corresponding decimal output.

 ## Using the Translator